assetricity/isbm2_adaptor_rest/docs/ConsumerRequestServiceApi.md

 require 'time'
 require 'isbm2_adaptor_rest'
 # setup authorization
-ISBMRestAdaptor.configure do |config|
+IsbmRestAdaptor.configure do |config|
   # Configure HTTP basic authorization: username_password
   config.username = 'YOUR USERNAME'
   config.password = 'YOUR PASSWORD'
 end

-api_instance = ISBMRestAdaptor::ConsumerRequestServiceApi.new
+api_instance = IsbmRestAdaptor::ConsumerRequestServiceApi.new
 channel_uri = 'channel_uri_example' # String | The identifier of the channel to be accessed (retrieved, deleted, modified, etc.) opts = {
-  session: ISBMRestAdaptor::Session.new({session_id: 'session_id_example'}) # Session | The configuration of the consumer request session, i.e., optional notication listener address.
+  session: IsbmRestAdaptor::Session.new({session_id: 'session_id_example'}) # Session | The configuration of the consumer request session, i.e., optional notication listener address.
 Only the ListenerURL is to be provided (if desired).
 }

 begin
   # Opens a consumer request session for a channel for posting requests and reading responses.
   result = api_instance.open_consumer_request_session(channel_uri, opts)
   p result
-rescue ISBMRestAdaptor::ApiError => e
+rescue IsbmRestAdaptor::ApiError => e
   puts "Error when calling ConsumerRequestServiceApi->open_consumer_request_session: #{e}" end
 ```